shawenyao/jekyll-now/_posts/2019-02-24-ETF-and-Market-Comovement.md

 The Capital Asset Pricing Model forsees a world where everybody holds the optimal risky asset known as the market portfolio.

-One of the intriguing attributes of the financial market is its dynamism.
-Unlike physics where the law of nature is (to some extent) independent of the human awarness, the market responds, adapts and evolves based on what we know about it.
+One of the most intriguing cases of financial market is its dynamism.
+Unlike physics where the law of nature is (to some extent) independent of human awarness, the market responds, adapts and evolves based on what we know about it.